EuclideanClass/Licentia-Labs/README.md

 # Licentia Labs

-This project was started by a LoversLab member named Lust Licentia, who is currently missing.
-I am maintaining the mod in his stead until or unless he returns.
+"This project was started by a LoversLab member named Lust Licentia, who is currently missing.
+I am maintaining the mod in his stead until or unless he returns."

+The person who wrote that has been missing for a while too, so I've temporarily taken over updating this mod.
+You can access their original Git [here](https://gitgud.io/John-the-Anabaptist/licentia-labs).

 ## Features